Paleocontinent: Location

-The continent spanned from 85° N to 90° S. Pangea was centered over the equator, and encompassed area from the North to the South poles.
-The Southeastern part of present-day North America and the Northern region of current day Africa intersected the equator.
-Present-day Eastern Asia was furthest North and Antarctica and Australia were furthest South.
+The continent spanned from 85° N to 90° S. Pangea was centered over the equator and encompassed area from the north to the south poles.
+The southeastern part of present-day North America and the northern region of what is now Africa intersected the equator.
+Today's Eastern Asia was farther north and Antarctica and Australia were farther south.

 Time period

 299–272 mya to 200 mya, Early Permian-Early Jurassic.

 Formation

 Pangea was created by the continent of Gondwanaland and the continent of Laurussia.
 During the Carboniferous period the two continents came together to form the supercontinent of Pangea.
 The mountain building events that happened at this time created the Appalachian Mountains and the Variscan Belt of Central Europe.
 However, not all landmasses on Earth had attached themselves onto Pangea.
 It took until the late Permian until the Siberian land mass collided with Pangea.
-The only land mass to not be a part of Pangea were the former North and South China plates, they created a much smaller land mass in the ocean.
-There was a massive ocean that encompassed the world called Panthalassa, because most of the continental crust was sutured together into one giant continent there was a giant ocean to match.
+The only land mass that was not be part of Pangea was the former North and South China plates, which created a much smaller land mass in the ocean.
+There was a massive ocean that encompassed the world; it is called Panthalassa because most of the continental crust was sutured together into one giant continent, which had a giant ocean to match.